tengcharmaine/tp/docs/UserGuide.md

 2. You will see this screen after clicking on the link above.
    * Click on the `clinicmate.jar` file to download it.
 ![ClinicMateJar.png](images/ClinicMateJar.png)
-3. Move the file to the folder you want to use as the _home folder_ for your ClinicMate.
+3. Move the file to an empty folder that you want to use for your ClinicMate.
-   * For example, if you want to use the `Documents` folder as the _home folder_ for your ClinicMate, create a new folder named `clinicmate` in the `Documents` folder.
+    * For example, you can create an empty folder named `clinicmate` in your `Documents` folder.
-   * You can then move the `.jar` file to a folder named `clinicmate` in your `Documents` folder.
+    * You can then move the `.jar` file to that folder named `clinicmate` in your `Documents` folder.

 ### Running the application
 1. Open Command Prompt (for Windows) or Terminal (for MacOS and Linux) on your desktop.
 2. Run the `cd` command into the folder you put the jar file in.